vinggi/prepaid_to_postpaid_migration/README.md

-# Prepaid to Postpaid Migration
+# Predictive Model for Prepaid to Postpaid Migration

 # Objective:
   - To increase migration from Prepaid to Postpaid